AdobeDocs/campaign-classic.en/help/delivery/using/sending-emails-on-japanese-mobiles.md

 ---
 product: campaign
 title: Sending emails on Japanese mobiles with Adobe Campaign Classic
-description: Learn how to configure, design and send emails that will be read on a Japanese mobile.
+description: Learn how to configure, design and send emails that will be read on a Japanese mobile
-audience: delivery
-content-type: reference
-topic-tags: sending-emails
 exl-id: 44634227-2340-49c4-b330-740c739ea551
 ---
-# Sending emails on Japanese mobiles {#sending-emails-on-japanese-mobiles}
+# Send emails on Japanese mobiles {#sending-emails-on-japanese-mobiles}

 ![](../../assets/common.svg)